 Project stakeholders normally need clarity when it comes to what is going on with the project and need presentable data and information at all times.
 Communicating such information in a clear and concise manner is the need of the hour.
 Different stakeholders in the project need different levels of communication and the project manager needs to ensure it stays that way.

-Creating project dashboards and utilizing various project management plan and tools and project management techniques can be quite useful to maintain a collaborative environment with great communication.
-Effective communication is one of the main parts of project management process and cannot be ignored, to say the least.
+Creating project dashboards and utilizing various project management plans and tools and project management techniques can be quite useful to maintain a collaborative environment with great communication.
+Effective communication is one of the main parts of the project management process and cannot be ignored, to say the least.